Polk County Medical Society – Volunteer Physician Network

 July 1 – June 30, 2018 Snapshot

-Total # of specialists participating in the network: 484– Recruitment is ongoing, in over 60 health care specialties provide free specialty health services and is THE ONLY PROGRAM IN THE STATE OF IOWA for Iowans at risk, low income, uninsured or underinsured and 200% below federal poverty guidelines.
+Total # of specialists participating in the network: 484– Recruitment is ongoing, in over 60 health care specialties to provide free specialty health services and is THE ONLY PROGRAM PROVIDING ACCESS TO FREE SPECIALTY HEALTHCARE IN THE STATE OF IOWA for Iowans at risk, low income, uninsured or underinsured and 200% below federal poverty guidelines.
 VPN also provides interpretive services for all the specialty healthcare appointments as federally mandated in over 24 languages.

 Through this vital access to specialty care program, community health centers, free clinics, and safety net clinic providers are able to refer patients to a specialist when needed at no cost to the patient.
 The referring clinics only manage general health care issues not specialty services.
 The VPN allows these patients to receive free donated care they need instead of not seeking care or ending up in the ER with possible loss of life or extreme critical stage of disease.
 It provides those services with dignity and respect, no staff or other patients know they are receiving the care as a donated service, and it allows them to regain quality of life and return to their communities to work and school and be able to contribute and be productive members of society.